TheMilkies/Cate/readme.md

 Both classes have these properties, even if they don't make sense for the class

 - `Array<String> files`: Files of the project/library.
 No default.
 - `Array<String> incs|includes|include_paths`: Include paths of the project/library.
-Defaults to `"include/"` if present.
+Defaults to `"include/"` or `"inc/"` if present.
 - `Array<String> defs|defines|definitions`: Definitions.
 Default is set by the compiler.

 - `String out`: The output file name.
 - - In projects: Defaults to the identifier.
-- - In libraries: Defaults to "lib" + the identifier + the extension for the library type..
+- - In libraries: Defaults to "lib" + the identifier + the extension for the library type.
 - `String compiler`: The compiler to use.
 Default is `cc`.
 - `String std|standard`: The C/C++ standard to use.
 Default is set by the compiler.
 - `String obj_dir|object_dir|build_dir|build_directory`: The folder it'd store object files in.
 Defaults to `"build"` (or `cate/build` if catedir is present), unless a directory named `"obj"` is present; where it'd use it.